 “There is absolutely no charge for a homeowner to file his or her own homestead exemption application with the appraisal district, and application forms are available both on HCAD’s website and from the district’s Information & Assistance Center at 13013 Northwest Freeway in Houston,” Altinger noted.

 The homestead exemption is the single most important tax saver available to homeowners.
 You are eligible if you meet these requirements:

-A qualified property owner may apply up to one year after the date taxes for the year of application become delinquent (usually February 1).
+A qualified property owner may apply up to two years after the date taxes for the year of application become delinquent (usually February 1).

 Homeowners who are over-65 or totally and permanently disabled (as defined by Social Security) are eligible for additional exemptions, and become eligible on the date they turn 65 or become disabled.
 Totally disabled U.S. veterans are eligible for an additional homestead exemption, and there are several other exemptions available to disabled veterans and their surviving spouses.